Chris Hoy: 2007 world record attempt

 On 12 May 2007, Hoy attempted the world record for the kilometre.
 He fell 0.005 seconds short, clocking 58.880.
 He set a record for the 500m flying start at 24.758 seconds, over a second less than the 25.850 set by Arnaud Duble.
 Hoy set the sea-level kilometre record of 1 minute 0.711 seconds by winning the Olympics in Athens in 2004.
 The outright record of 58.875 seconds is held by Arnaud Tournant (France), set during 2001 at altitude in La Paz, Bolivia, where Hoy also attempted to break the record.
 At the time, only 3 sub-60sec kilos had ever been ridden; Hoy recorded two of these over two days in La Paz.

-Hoy's main achievement is his development in the individual sprint event considered to be the blue riband event of track cycling.
+Hoy's main achievement is in the individual sprint, considered the blue ribbon event of track cycling.
 Kilo riders like Hoy have historically not fared as well at this event, as they were less experienced in the tactical elements required for the sprint.
 Previously, Hoy had competed in the sprint at various World Cup events and Revolution meetings in Manchester, but it was not one of his main events and he did not compete in it at the World Championships or the Olympics.

-In the semi finals Hoy defeated Italian veteran Roberto Chiappa 2–0, to set up a meeting in the final against France's Kévin Sireau.
+In the semi-finals Hoy defeated Italian veteran Roberto Chiappa 2–0, to set up a meeting in the final against France's Kévin Sireau.
 Sireau was the World Cup Classics points winner for the season and had defeated Hoy 2–0 in their previous meeting only a few weeks earlier.
 However, with the vocal Manchester crowd behind him Hoy was not to be denied victory and he completed the win 2–0, the first British man to win the sprint title in 52 years since Reg Harris.

 2008 Olympics

-Hoy became the first British Olympian for 100 years to claim three golds at one games at the 2008 Summer Olympics in Beijing.
+Hoy became the first British male Olympian for 100 years to claim three golds at one games at the 2008 Summer Olympics in Beijing.
 This came when he won the men's keirin, the men's team sprint and also the men's individual sprint.